Skyscanner/backpack-android/docs/Calendar/README.md

 The Calendar component can be used in both XML and Kotlin, but it currently requires a `BpkCalendarController` to be sub-classed and set.

-Example of a padded and focused card in XML
+Example of a calendar defined in XML

 ```xml
 <net.skyscanner.backpack.calendar.BpkCalendar